Slobberbone: Brent Best

 Best was born on September 1, 1970, in Austin, Texas, although his family moved to a nearby small town in Texas shortly after.
 When he was young he played in a band with his friend, singer-songwriter Kevin Kerby, from his teenage years onwards.
 They had a two-man band which they described as "Black Grass" that was called Sad Monkey Railroad.
 Best was able to co-write with Kerby, and produced the first self-released Slobberbone record with him.

 In 2015, Best released a solo record called Your Dog, Champ on Last Chance Records.
-The record which began its start in April 2010, took 5 years to make and was crowd-funded.
+The record, which began in April 2010, took five years to make and was crowdfunded.
 The record was well received.
 Grady Don Sandlin played drums and Ralph White (Bad Livers), Petra Kelly, Scott Danbom (Centro-Matic, Sarah Jaffe) and Claude Bernard (The Gourds) also contributed to the record.

-Best contributed the song "Robert Cole" to the Bloodshot Records compilation, Just One More, A Musical Tribute to Larry Brown.
+Best contributed the song "Robert Cole" to the Bloodshot Records compilation Just One More, A Musical Tribute to Larry Brown.

 Recognition

 Stephen King mentioned the band's song "Gimme Back My Dog" in his novel Black House.
 He also listed the song as one of the top three greatest rock and roll songs ever in his column in Entertainment Weekly.
 Although never publicly confirmed, the album Slippage could very well be Slobberbone's nod to King.
-The word 'slippage' is an important term in Black House.
+The word "slippage" is important in Black House.
 King also mentions Slobberbone as a favorite of protagonist Richard Sifkitz in the novella Stationary Bike.

-Drive-By Truckers front man Patterson Hood sang on the Slobberbone song "Lazy Guy" on Everything You Thought Was Right Was Wrong Today.
+Drive-By Truckers frontman Patterson Hood sang on the Slobberbone song "Lazy Guy" on Everything You Thought Was Right Was Wrong Today.
 Slobberbone often toured with the Drive-By Truckers early in both bands' careers.